fkr4eng/stafo/data/V0/formalized_statements_v0.md

             - formalized left hand side: 'tf1'
             - formalized right hand side: 'tf2' * 'tf3'
 - There is a class: 'Hintereinanderschaltung'
-- 'Hintereinanderschaltung' is associated with 'Multiplication'
+- 'Hintereinanderschaltung' is associated to 'Multiplication'

 - // snippet(115)
 - New subsection: 'Sprungantwort eines geschlossenen Regelkreises'